interopion/Duke-Pillbox-SMART/README.md

 After the three servers above are prepared you will have to configure the app to reflect your URLs There are two configuration files.

-1. ```/pillbox-2.0/desktop_app/build/config.xml``` - This file does not exist in the repository.
+1. `/build/desktop_app/config.xml` - This file does not exist in the repository.
   It is in fact included in .gitignore so that everyone can maintain his own copy of it.
-You can copy the ``/pillbox-2.0/desktop_app/build/config.example.xml`` as ``/pillbox-2.0/desktop_app/build/config.xml`` and then edit it.
+You can copy the `/build/desktop_app/config.example.xml` as `/build/desktop_app/config.xml` and then edit it.
   The options are commented inside the file.
-You will probably have to change ``backendHost`` and ``mobileHost``.
+You will probably have to change `backendHost` and `mobileHost`.
   Make sure they point to the correct locations.
 The desktop app needs to know the back-end host because it pools the statistics for the "View Last Exercise" tab from there.
 The mobileHost is needed for the QR code generation, opening the mobile app in new tab, Replay, Print Pillbox etc.

-2. ``/pillbox-2.0/mobile_app/build/config.xml`` - The same approach here - copy
+2. `/build/mobile_app/config.xml` - The same approach here - copy
-  ``/pillbox-2.0/mobile_app/build/config.example.xml`` as ``/pillbox-2.0/mobile_app/build/config.xml`` and edit the
+  `/build/mobile_app/build/config.example.xml` as `/build/mobile_app/build/config.xml` and edit the
-  ``backendHost`` variable to match your location.
+  `backendHost` variable to match your location.
 The mobile app needs to know the backendHost because it attempts to save the user actions there.

-3. Finally the back-end nodejs app uses configuration from the file ``/pillbox-2.0/backend/build/config.json``.
+3. Finally the back-end nodejs app uses configuration from the file `/backend/build/config.json`.
   You might want to change something like the port or username/password for translations.

 4. Additional details to consider
   - You might have to create two folders and make sure that Node can write in them:
-    - ``/pillbox-2.0/backend/records`` - will contain one file for each patient that has ever been used
+    - `/backend/records` - will contain one file for each patient that has ever been used
-    - ``/pillbox-2.0/backend/backups`` - will contain backups of the languages and translations (generated when you change something in the translations manager)
+    - `/backend/backups` - will contain backups of the languages and translations (generated when you change something in the translations manager)

 5. Finally you will have to be able to connect to the SMART service.
 You will need a SMART client registered via https://authorize.smarthealthit.org/ .
-Then you have to create ``launch.html`` file at ``/pillbox-2.0/desktop_app/build/launch.html``.
+Then you have to create `launch.html` file at `/pillbox-2.0/desktop_app/build/launch.html`.
 Here is an example   in which you will just have to substitute "mypillbox" with whatever your client_id is:
   ```html
   <!DOCTYPE html>